UniMath/agda-unimath/src/structured-types/equivalences-retractive-types.lagda.md

     (A B : Retractive-Type l2 X) → A ＝ B → equiv-Retractive-Type' A B
   equiv-eq-Retractive-Type' A .A refl = id-equiv-Retractive-Type' A

+  abstract
     is-torsorial-equiv-Retractive-Type' :
       (A : Retractive-Type l2 X) → is-torsorial (equiv-Retractive-Type' A)
     is-torsorial-equiv-Retractive-Type' A =
       is-torsorial-Eq-structure
         ( is-torsorial-equiv (type-Retractive-Type A))
         ( type-Retractive-Type A , id-equiv)
         ( is-torsorial-Eq-structure
           ( is-torsorial-htpy (inclusion-Retractive-Type A))
           ( inclusion-Retractive-Type A , refl-htpy)
           ( is-torsorial-Eq-structure
             ( is-torsorial-htpy' (map-retraction-Retractive-Type A))
             ( map-retraction-Retractive-Type A , refl-htpy)
             ( is-torsorial-htpy' (is-retract-Retractive-Type A))))

+  abstract
     is-equiv-equiv-eq-Retractive-Type' :
       (A B : Retractive-Type l2 X) → is-equiv (equiv-eq-Retractive-Type' A B) is-equiv-equiv-eq-Retractive-Type' A =
       fundamental-theorem-id
         ( is-torsorial-equiv-Retractive-Type' A)
         ( equiv-eq-Retractive-Type' A)

   extensionality-Retractive-Type' :
     (A B : Retractive-Type l2 X) → (A ＝ B) ≃ equiv-Retractive-Type' A B